homemade applesauce in a glass serving cup on an apple themed tablecloth

 Use a large saucepan

-Add the cider and chopped apples to a good sized saucepan.
+Add the cider and chopped apples to a good sized saucepan that has a tight fitting lid.
 We are using the cider as a steaming liquid.
 We don’t need to use a steaming basket for this because we want the liquid to be absorbed into the apples.
 On medium high heat get the cider hot enough to start steaming.
 Then put the cover on the saucepan and turn the heat down to medium low and steam the apples until they are tender.

 Stir the chopped apples frequently to make sure all the pieces are getting cooked evenly.
-Also check to make sure there is still enough steaming liquid in the pan to prevent the apples from sticking to the bottom.
-If your liquid has evaporated to the extent you are worrying about sticking, just add a little more water or whatever liquid you are steaming with.
+Also check to make sure there is still enough steaming liquid in the pan to prevent the apples from burning or sticking to the bottom.
+If your liquid has evaporated enough that you are worrying about sticking, just add a little more water or whatever liquid you are steaming with.

 Depending on the size of the apple pieces and what apples you are using, the apples will take 15-20 minutes to get tender.

-Notice how each of the 3 varieties of apples I used are different colors.
+Notice how each of the 3 varieties of apples I used are different colors now.
 Later you will see that they have different textures also.

 Different apples different texture